Nilotpal21/AI-Performance-Mentor/README.md

 # AI Performance Mentor — JEE / NEET

-A working prototype of the AI Performance Mentor described in the product solution document.
+A working prototype of the AI Performance Mentor.

 ## What it does